-Myricom's Myrinet is one of the most commonly utilized SANs for cluster computers, due to its high levels of performance and programmability.
-Myrinet is a descendent of the Mosaic [28] and ATOMIC [29] research projects.
-In these projects, researchers developed a high-performance network for multiprocessor systems that employed source-routed, wormhole [30] messages to reduce switch latencies.
+Myricom's Myrinet is one of the most commonly utilized SANs for cluster computers due to its high levels of performance and programmability.
+Myrinet is a descendent of the Mosaic [84] and ATOMIC [35] research projects.
+In these projects researchers developed a highperformance network for multiprocessor systems that employed source-routed, wormhole [29] messages to reduce switch latencies.
 These networks provided high levels of data reliability and would only drop messages if deadlock was suspected.
 Myricom converted Mosaic into a commercial product known as Myrinet for use with commodity workstations.
-Current generation Myrinet hardware is comprised of network switches, 1.28 to 2.0 Gb/s full-duplex links, and programmable NI cards.
+Myrinet in its current implementation consists of network switches, 1.28+1.28 to 2.0+2.0 Gb/s links, and programmable NI cards.
 Network hardware is connected in a point-to-point fashion, allowing the construction of both regular and irregular network topologies.
 In minimizing switch latency, Myrinet designers have pushed network tasks out of switch hardware and into the NI cards.
 A beneficial side effect of this design choice is that network functionality (e.g., multicast or added fault tolerance) can be implemented by users in the form of NI firmware.
 Myricom has released several generations of NI hardware as summarized in Table 2.1.